-Deliverables/Milestones Due Date Status Comments

-Meet with stakeholders to gather 3/15/2019 Completed

-input into outreach goals and

-potential measures of outreach

-effectiveness

-Develop a template scorecard 6/15/2019 Completed

-containing metrics on outreach

-effectiveness, cost-efficiency, and

-appropriateness of outreach

-targeting

-Implement outreach scorecard for a 12/15/2019 Completed

-six-month pilot period commencing

-June 2019 and ending December

-2019

-Finalize public outreach scorecard 3/15/2020 In Progress See Feedback comment below.

-based on findings from pilot period,

-summarize pilot findings
+Deliverables/Milestones Due Date Status Comments Meet with stakeholders to gather input into outreach goals and potential measures of outreach effectiveness 3/15/2019 In Progress Develop a template scorecard containing metrics on outreach effectiveness, cost-efficiency, and 6/15/2019 In Progress appropriateness of outreach targeting Implement outreach scorecard for a six-month pilot period commencing June 2019 and ending December 12/15/2019 In Progress 2019 Finalize public outreach scorecard based on findings from pilot period, summarize pilot findings 3/15/2020 In Progress Measure the effectiveness of capital-project outreach, media relations and external affairs programs, to 3/15/2020 In Progress determine whether outreach efforts are cost-efficient, on target, and achieving results.

 The project will be fully implemented using in-house labor.
 Implementation is anticipated to take 300 hours to develop both tools at a cost of \$118 per hour, for a total of approximately \$35,400.

 No direct cost benefits are associated with this initiative.
 Customers will ultimately benefit through improvements in project communications and outreach.